yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

   - lamp
 ---

-This post explains how to create a LAMP environment using `docker-compose` step by step.
+This post explains how to create a LAMP environment using docker-compose step by step.

 If you need a LEMP stack but are not testing Nginx configurations, this post can be your help too.

 ## The goal

-As LAMP stands for, building envirronment consists of the following stack:
+As LAMP stands for, the building environment consists of the following stack:

 - Linux
 - Apache
 - MySQL
 - PHP

-At this time, we're getting to see data inside a MySQL docker container through a PHP script running on another container, and it's served by Apache.
-Everything are running on Linux.
+At this time, we’re getting to see data inside a MySQL docker container through a PHP script running on another container, and it’s served by Apache.
+Everything is running on Linux.

-Actually, container technology uses Linux's security feature such as `namespace` and `cgroup`, using Docker implicitly means using Linux thus you don't have to think about setting up Linux.
-And, fortunately, PHP provides docker images containing pre-built Apache server for running PHP.
-So we can achieve this goal with just combining two docker images.
+Container technology uses Linux’s security features such as namespace and cgroup, using Docker implicitly means using Linux thus you don’t have to think about setting up Linux.
+And, fortunately, PHP provides docker images containing a pre-built Apache server for running PHP.
+So we can achieve this goal by just combining two docker images.

 ## Fundamentals